 Mentalisation is the ability to think about thinking.
-This means examining your own thoughts and beliefs, and assessing whether they are useful, realistic and based on reality.
+This means examining your own thoughts and beliefs, and assessing whether they're useful, realistic and based on reality.

-For example, many people with BPD will have a sudden urge to self-harm and will then fulfil that urge without questioning it.
-They lack the ability to ‘step back’ from that urge and say to themselves: "That is not a healthy way of thinking and I am only thinking this way because I am upset."
+For example, many people with BPD will have a sudden urge to self-harm and then fulfil that urge without questioning it.
+They lack the ability to "step back" from that urge and say to themselves: "That's not a healthy way of thinking and I'm only thinking this way because I'm upset."

-The goal of MBT is to improve your ability to recognise your own and others’ mental states, and learn to ‘step back’ from your thoughts about yourself and others and examine them to see if they are valid.
+The goal of MBT is to improve your ability to recognise your own and others' mental states, learn to "step back" from your thoughts about yourself and others and examine them to see if they're valid.

-Initially, MBT is usually delivered in a hospital, where you would stay as an inpatient.
+Initially, MBT may be delivered in a hospital, where you would stay as an inpatient.
 The treatment usually consists of daily individual sessions with a therapist and group sessions with other people with BPD.

 Therapeutic communities (TCs)